-The above-mentioned items should be taken to designated disposal areas located on the p1 garbage room.
-If you are unsure of these locations or would like to know how to properly dispose of hazardous waste, please contact the Property Management Office.
+The above-mentioned items should be taken to designated disposal areas located on P2.
+If you are unsure of these locations or would like to know how to properly dispose of hazardous waste please contact Property Management office.

 All About Recycling